Man who survived Las Vegas shooting killed in hit-and-run, wife says

 Nearly seven weeks later, she’s facing another tragedy.

-The shooting “was really messing” with McClellan’s head and “he was going to therapy,” she said.
+The shooting “was really messing” with McClellan’s head and “he was going to therapy,” she told the affiliate.

 Authorities found the car involved in the crash and charges against the driver are pending, KSNV reported.